adamsilver/fdpb/05-Inbox-Management.md

 This is not a browser bug per se.
 It's just that some browsers are more forgiving than others.
 That is, they wait until you press <kbd>space</kbd> or <kbd>enter</kbd> before making the submission allowing the user to use the arrow keys to move through all the options.
 Forgetting about those using a less forgiving browser or only caring about those who use a mouse is an act of exclusivity.

 Also, a select box is always collapsed.
 However, on larger screens&mdash;when there is enough space&mdash;we would want to show all the buttons making them more convenient to press.
-Creating two significantly different experiences is an adaptive approach to design and thereofre is one that goes against responsive design principles.
+Creating two significantly different experiences is an adaptive approach to design and therefore, is one that goes against responsive design principles.

-Finally, the server would have to recognise and handle the data that comes from the select box *or* the submit buttons.
-Insead we'll construct a responsive menu enriched with ARIA and a little bit of Javascript.
+Finally, the server would have to recognise and handle the data that comes from the select box and the submit buttons.
+Insead we'll construct a responsive menu enriched with ARIA and a little Javascript.

-### Responsive ARIA Menu
+### Responsive menu using ARIA

-By default the menu will consist of 3 submit buttons.
-On small screens, without any intervention from us, they'll just stack.
-This is fine on big screens and acceptable on small screens.
-But we'll improve a little on small screens when there isn't enough space.
+With no menu element provided in HTML, we're left to create our own menu component enriched with ARIA:

 ![Menu](./images/etc.png)